-What makes the MRSA different from other staph bacteria is that it has built up a resistance to the antibiotics doctors usually use to treat staph infections.
+MRSA is different from other staph bacteria because it has built up a resistance to most of the antibiotics doctors usually use to treat staph infections.
 (Methicillin is a type of antibiotic, which is why the strain is called "methicillin-resistant.")

 MRSA skin infections often develop around open sores, like cuts, scrapes, or bites; but they also can occur on intact skin.
 Red, swollen, painful bumps appear that sometimes weep fluid or pus.
 Some people also develop a fever.

 In the past, MRSA usually affected people with weakened immune systems, like people living in nursing homes and other long-term care facilities.

 But now some otherwise healthy people who are not considered at risk for MRSA are getting the infection.
 Doctors call this type of infection community-associated MRSA (CA-MRSA) because it affects people outside of hospitals and nursing homes.
 People at greater risk for becoming infected with this germ are those who spend a lot of time together in groups, such as in schools, college dorms, or military barracks.

 When lots of people come together and are likely to touch the same surfaces, have skin-to-skin contact, or share equipment that has not been cleaned, an infection can spread faster than it would otherwise.
 If the MRSA bacteria get onto a kneepad, for example, and someone with a skinned knee wears the pad without cleaning it, that person's risk of infection is higher.

 MRSA is contagious during a skin infection.
 Sometimes, people can be "carriers" of MRSA, which means the bacteria stay on or in their body for days, weeks, or even years.
 They can spread it to others, even if their skin looks normal.
 That's hand washing is so important.